 As the saying goes, ‘Every Pip matters in Forex trading’, every minute detail matters in chart analysis.
 The detail you are looking for is the answer to the chart you are looking for.

-However, if you are the type of trader, who is not into detail, here’s the deal for you – Line chart.
+However, if you are not into details, here’s the deal for you — Line chart.